In this post, we will discuss about how to choose between the Old vs New tax regime.

 Do I still have to take a declaration from my employees?

-If the employee wants to opt for the new tax regime, then he/she inform the employer through the declaration form.
+If the employee wants to opt for the new tax regime, then he/she informs the employer through the declaration form.
 Then the employer can start deducting TDS monthly.
 The declaration is applicable for the entire FY 2020-21.

 If the employee fails to inform the employer, they will be taxed as per the old regime.
 As a result, the annual claiming of exemptions and deductions will go on as earlier.